Suicide Awareness

 Another Resource: Suicide Prevention for Faith Leaders

-The St. Thomas More Mental Health Ministry will be providing a FREE Suicide Prevention Training, QPR (Question, Persuade, Refer) on Saturday, September 2, 2023 from 9 AM until 11:00 AM.
+Faith Connections on Mental Illness (FCMI) is sponsoring a FREE Suicide Prevention Training, QPR (Question, Persuade, Refer) on Saturday, September 14, 2024 from 10 AM until 11:30 AM.
 Location: St. Thomas More.
 940 Carmichael St, Chapel Hill, NC 27514

-The St. Thomas More Mental Health Ministry will be providing a FREE Suicide Prevention Training, QPR (Question, Persuade, Refer) on Saturday, September 2, 2023 from 9 AM until 11:00 AM.
+Faith Connections on Mental Illness (FCMI) is sponsoring a FREE Suicide Prevention Training, QPR (Question, Persuade, Refer) on Saturday, September 14, 2024 from 10 AM until 11:30 AM.
 Location: St. Thomas More.
 940 Carmichael St, Chapel Hill, NC 27514

 The American Foundation for Suicide Prevention North Carolina Chapter hosts Out of the Darkness Walks throughout the state each fall.
 Register today for a Walk near you and join us as we walk to fight suicide.
 General information: Out of the Darkness Community Walks September is Suicide Awareness MonthBy recognizing September as National Suicide Prevention Awareness Month, you will be helping to destigmatize suicide so that your faith community can become a place in which suicide is prevented or reduced and members who have lost a loved one to suicide can receive compassionate ministry.